Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.3.12 =
+make it so the chapter dropdown doesn't show empty chapters it just doesn't work check for 404 pages for the thumbnail casthover and comblogpost widgets and do not execute if it's a 404 page

 = 1.3.11 =
 * Option added to the thumbnail widget to set the thumbnail to not display on posts that the thumbnail displays (used to be always) now it default as off
 * toggle in comic post editor to allow [all] comics attached to the post to display for the day full sized with or without a jquery page flipper